fbsgen/fbsgen/README.md

-# fbsgen - codegen and scaffolding
+# fbsgen - codegen and project scaffolding

 code generator with a custom dsl on top of proto files with flatbuffers semantics.